 A wealth tax is a form of taxation usually based on a person’s total wealth (net worth).
 For example, if you have $1 million worth of assets and $500,000 in debt, your net worth is $500,000.

-If your net worth placed you among the wealthiest citizens of NZ, a wealth tax would probably charge a percentage of your total net worth each year.
+If your net worth placed you among the wealthiest citizens of New Zealand, a wealth tax would probably charge a percentage of your total net worth each year.
 A flat 1% wealth tax, for example, would cost you 1% of your total net worth.
 You’d owe more as you got wealthier, or less in the event your net worth dropped.

 Different from many other kinds of taxes — income tax or capital gains tax, for instance — people with sufficient net worth would owe wealth taxes even if they didn’t take any actions, like earning income or selling assets.